OpenBB-finance/OpenBB/openbb_terminal/README.md

 9. (Windows - Optional and **only if you are not using WSL**) Speeding up opening process in the future

-   After you've installed OpenBB Terminal, you'll find a file named "Gamestonk Terminal.bat".
+   After you've installed OpenBB Terminal, you'll find a file named "OpenBB Terminal.bat".
 You can use this file to open OpenBB Terminal quicker.
 This file can be moved to your desktop if you'd like.
 If you run into issues while trying to run the batch file.
 If you run into issues with the batch files, edit the file and check to see if the directories match up.
 This file assumes you used the default directories when installing.